perforce/helix-authentication-service/kubernetes/README.md

 ### Determine if nginx has an external address

-This command will assist in confriming that the nginx ingress controller was able to register with the load balancer to get an exteranl address.
+This command will assist in confirming that the nginx ingress controller was able to register with the load balancer to get an external address.

 ```shell
 $ kubectl -n ingress-nginx get svc